Collaboration with Old Dominion University to restore coral reefs

 The main thing the private industry brings to the table is scaling up and testing applied research approaches.
 Individual research groups can test out specific technologies and come up with potential applications, but the industry is really the stakeholder who can implement/test these approaches at a relevant scale.
 Also, the restoration practitioners are the ones who will be implementing these methods and technologies, so it is critical to have their involvement and feedback to help shape the future direction of the scientific research.

-Alicia
+Picture of Alicia

-Written By
+Writen By